 Since the Marrakesh Treaty Directive was adopted the focus has shifted to EU member states who needed to integrate the new EU legislation into their national copyright laws (External link) by 11 October 2018.
 At the moment the EU ratified the Treaty, not all EU countries had implemented the Directive.
 The ratification was not legally conditioned by all EU countries having transposed the directive in their national legislation.
 To date, all EU countries have implemented the EU Directive.

 Looking beyond the EU (last updated 05/07/2023)

-To date over 100 countries in the world have joined the Treaty, of which 38 in Europe, including the following ones in Europe: Russia, Moldova, Switzerland Serbia, Belarus, San Marino, Bosnia-Herzegovina, Norway, Liechtenstein, Iceland, Montenegro, Armenia and Ukraine, who joined in June 2023.
+To date over 82 countries in the world have joined the Treaty, of which 38 in Europe, including the following from outside the EU: Russia, Moldova, Switzerland, Serbia, Belarus, San Marino, Bosnia-Herzegovina, Norway, Liechtenstein, Iceland, Montenegro, Armenia and Ukraine, who joined in June 2023.
 Regarding the UK, the EU Directive and the Regulation had entered into force before the country’s withdrawal from the EU; the UK Government confirmed its ratification in October 2020 and the Treaty entered into force on 1 January 2021, in smooth transition with the end of the post-Brexit transition period.

 Our key concern about national implementation was whether or not each individual EU member states would opt, as the Directive allows them to do, for a “compensation right” for rights holders and publishers.
 We called on them not to do so.
 Unfortunately, some EU countries have opted or appear to be opting for such “accessibility tax”, as it is more accurate to describe it.
 To our knowledge, to-date, among the 24 EU countries that have transposed the directive, only the following ones have opted for a scheme of compensation for rights-holders: Austria and Germany, as well as – only for audio-books – Denmark and Finland.